DavidTParks/dev-portfolio-2.0/content/blogs/add-sounds-to-your-nuxt-site.md

 That's all of our setup!
 Let's write some code 🤓.

-## Initializing the user's preference
+## Initializing the user's sound preference

 The first time a user visits our site, we can assume that their preference is they want sound to be played.
 This is entirely up to you if you'd prefer it to be **opt-in** or **opt-out**!